lindanip/Darkly/12_recover/resources/explaination.md

 # Recovery_Page

-email store explictly in front-end textbox
+Recovery email stored in front-end textbox

 ## Where